• Skip to primary navigation

 A photo collage showing how to make vegan burritos in 4 easy steps.

-Now let's build the vegan burritos!
+Step 6 - Now let's build the vegan burrito!
 Lay a large tortilla on a cutting board or flat surface, and spread a layer of mashed avocado in the middle of the tortilla.
-Add a hearty scoop of the cilantro lime quinoa on top of the avocado.
-Then add roasted sweet potatoes, black beans, shredded romaine lettuce, diced tomatoes, sliced green onions, and a drizzle of hot sauce (Photo 8).
+Add a hearty scoop of the quinoa on top of the avocado.
+Then add roasted potatoes, black beans, shredded romaine lettuce, diced tomatoes, sliced green onions, and a drizzle of hot sauce (Photo 8).

-A photo collage showing how to make sweet potato burritos in 6 steps.
+A photo collage showing how to make vegan burritos in 6 steps.

-If you'd like to seal the burrito, you can put the burrito seam side down into a large pan over medium heat and let it cook for a few minutes.
+Step 8 - You can eat it just like this or you can seal the burrito.
+Put the burrito seam side down into a large pan over medium heat and let it cook for a few minutes.
 Wait until the sealed side is golden brown and crispy and then enjoy it hot.

 More Topping Options

-If you want to add more toppings to the vegan burritos, you could also add:
+If you want to add more toppings to your vegan burrito, you could also add:

 • Thinly Sliced Red Cabbage